richardhopton/smartbed-mqtt/README.md

 Initial prototyping was only possible due to assistance from MarcusW on Discord.

-# Furni Move Support (BLE)
+# Okimat Support (BLE)

 ## Configuring

 You must specify at least one bleProxy as demonstrated in the config defaults.
-You also need to supply at least one Furni Move controller with `name`, `friendlyName` and `remoteCode`.
+You also need to supply at least one Okimat controller with `name`, `friendlyName` and `remoteCode`.

 ## Current features include (depending on remote code support):